 I love nothing more than letting the kids get crafty to make homemade gifts that they hand over with pride.
 With Father’s Day on its way, I’ve been making a list of simple and easy Father’s day crafts for kids.
-Here are 15 Heartfelt Homemade Father’s Day Gifts your child will love to make:
+These homemade Father’s Day gifts will be a real treat for Dads to receive!

 #1.
 Scribble Mug

-This fun craft idea from DIY Projects is suitable for all ages.
+This fun craft idea from The Yewman Projects is suitable for all ages.
 Pick up a plain mug and some porcelain pens and let the kids go wild.
 If you can’t get the pens, paint will do.

-Get it?
-POP Corn?
-If Dad is a movie man and likes his nibbles then he’ll love this cool idea from Darice.com.
+Get it, POP Corn?
+If Dad is a movie man and likes his nibbles then he’ll love this cool idea from Tried & True Blog.

-Make a batch of popcorn treats and tuck in a cinema voucher to treat him to a film.
+Make a batch of popcorn treats and tuck in a cinema voucher to treat him to a movie, or set up camp at home and watch one of the best family movies of all time.

 Kids will love making these fun cards – drawing, cutting, sticking and creating something special.
 Crafty Morning has a selection of fun card ideas for your kiddo to be inspired by.